RHCSA Practical Lab Series β Searching for Strings in a File

 π Explanation:

-πΉ Redirect the output to a new file (/root/errors.log
+πΉ Redirect the output to a new file (/root/errors.log) for future reference:

 [root@node1 ~]# grep error /var/log/messages > /root/errors.log